 A Full Replication ETF involves buying and holding every security in the index the fund is replicating in exactly the same weighting.

 This type of approach is common for investments tracking large and liquid indexes, such as the S&P 500 or Russell 3000.
-By holding every security in the index, this type of fund is aiming to replicate the success of the model index with as much accuracy as possible by essentially becoming a copy-cat of the original index.
+By holding every security in the index, this type of fund aims to replicate the success of the model index with as much accuracy as possible by essentially becoming a copycat of the original index.

 So, in order to get around this problem for extremely small or large indexes, ETF fund managers utilise a strategy known as optimisation.

-Optimisation, also known as sampling, in relation to ETFs means buying the securities in an index that provide the most representative sample of the index based on risk, exposure and correlations between individual shares.
+Optimisation, also known as sampling, in relation to ETFs means buying the securities in an index that provides the most representative sample of the index based on risk, exposure, and correlations between individual shares.